The further estimations of the Q-balls with one-loop motivated effective potential

 We continue our research on this kind of Q-balls in virtue of technique in Ref.
 [51].
 The total energy from the Lagrangian of the system is chosen as,

-At first we substitute the large-Q-ball ansatz (14) and (15) in to Eq.
-(38) to find that the first three terms are the same as the parts of Eq.
+We also research on the special Friedberg-Lee-Sirlin models with ansatz (14), (15), (23) and (24) in the cases of large size and small ones respectively.
+At first we substitute the large-Q-ball ansatz (14) and (15) [51, 52] in Eq.
+(37) to find that the first three terms are the same as the parts of Eq.
 (16).
 We discuss the potential terms at finite temperature,

 It is manifest that the integral form $\int_{R}^{\infty}r^{2}dr$ is equal to the infinity, which leads the total energy to be divergent.
 In order to eliminate the infinity, we choose the coefficient of the integral term to be zero,